PX4/PX4-user_guide/en/config/actuators.md

      ![PWM Minimum Output](../../assets/config/actuators/pwm_minimum_output.png)
      :::note
-     For DShot output, this is not required <!-- any, or just the minimum check? -->
+     For DShot output, this is not required.
      :::
 3. Increase the slider value to a level where you can verify that the motor is spinning in the correct direction and that it would give a positive thrust in the expected direction.
    - The expected thrust direction can vary by vehicle type.